We are not currently taking on any new gardening clients.

-Please be considerate by clearing all pet mess from your garden before your gardener’s visit.
-Our gardeners are not permitted to clear pet mess.
+Please be considerate by clearing all pet mess from your garden before your Independent Living Assistant’s visit.
+They are not permitted to clear pet mess.

-For the safety of all parties we ask you to keep your pets under control and away from the area where the gardener is working.
+For the safety of all parties we ask you to keep your pets under control and away from the area where the Independent Living Assistant is working.
 This is particularly important when they are operating machinery.

 Worried about the garden of a relative?

-Our gardeners can visit on a regular basis, as arranged by you to suit the needs of the older person, and payment can be made by post or by standing order.
+Our Independent Living Assistant can visit on a regular basis, as arranged by you to suit the needs of the older person, and payment can be made by post or by standing order.
 Please ring us to discuss your requirements.